 At some point investors will have to confront the fact that the actual companies they’re investing in are not making any money and will be unable to make money for some time.
 When that happens there will be only more incentive for Trump, whose re-election largely depends on the (perceived) state of the economy, to place blame elsewhere.

-Among those expecting a quick rebound, all hope rests in Americans unleashing pent up consumer demand the moment they get the all clear.
+Among those expecting a quick rebound, all hope rests in Americans unleashing pent-up consumer demand the moment they get the all-clear.
 The boost to unemployment benefits and one-time checks included in the federal CARES Act resulted in a spike in personal income, an indictment of our criminally low minimum wage laws.
-But with nearly 1 in 4 out of work, and no guarantee that benefits will be extended, there are signs of an impending “avalanche of evictions” once moratoriums end.
+But with nearly one in four out of work, and no guarantee that benefits will be extended, there are signs of an impending “avalanche of evictions” once moratoriums end.
 Food banks are overwhelmed.
 The number of mortgage holders behind on payments doubled between March and April, three times the previous record set in 2008.
 Those betting on a quick recovery claimed victory when the May unemployment report showed 2.5 million jobs were added.
-In normal times this would be a massive addition, but the economic hole we are in is so deep that 2.5 million jobs only amounts to roughly 10% of recent losses.
+In normal times, this would be a massive addition, but the economic hole we are in is so deep that 2.5 million jobs only amounts to roughly 10% of recent losses.
 More aggressive government support will be required to stabilize incomes, especially as layoffs spread beyond the initial low-wage sectors.

 Whether or not people feel financially secure, it’s becoming clearer that “reopening” doesn’t mean much if people don’t feel safe going out in public.
 Particularly in those industries hardest hit, like hospitality, it’ll be a long time until there’s anything like “normal.”
 The question will more likely be to what degree are they even still able to operate?